 A Gingerbread Romance

-Part of the Stories that Stand Alone
+Book 1 in the Hallmark Collection, Stories that Stand Alone

 As an architect, she designs beautiful buildings…